Legal Counsel for Washington Nonprofits, Foundations, and Socially Responsible Businesses

 How I Work

-My approach blends legal expertise with systems thinking, practical judgment, and a deep understanding of how nonprofits actually operate.
+My approach blends legal expertise with systems thinking, practical judgment, and a deep understanding of how nonprofits and community-grounded small businesses actually operate.

 Advising

-Clear, direct legal advice grounded in nonprofit realities, not theory or boilerplate.
+Clear, direct legal advice grounded in nonprofit and business realities, not theory or boilerplate.

 Advocating

-Helping organizations navigate power, risk, and responsibility while staying aligned with their mission and values.
+Helping organizations navigate power, risk, and responsibility while staying aligned with their missions and values.

 Championing

-Supporting leaders and boards as they make hard decisions, manage change, and move forward with confidence.
+Supporting leaders, entrepreneurs, and boards as they make hard decisions, manage change, and move forward with confidence.

 About Carrie Griffin Basas, Esq.

-I am a Washington State–licensed attorney with decades of experience working alongside nonprofits, foundations, and public-interest organizations.
+I am a Washington State–licensed attorney with decades of experience working alongside nonprofits, foundations, public-interest organizations, and creative business owners.

 The nerdy parts: